nuriel77/iri-playbook/docs/faq.rst

 How to tell if my node is synced
 ================================

-You can check that looking at iota-pm GUI.
+You can check if your node is synced by looking at iota-pm GUI.
 Check if ``Latest Mile Stone Index`` and ``Latest Solid Mile Stone Index`` are equal:

 .. image:: https://x-vps.com/static/images/synced_milestones.png